Desbeers/ChordProMac/TestBuild/README.md

 ## Notice:

-These are unsupported arm versions of ChordPro for macs running on Apple Silicon
+These are unsupported ARM versions of ChordPro for macs running on Apple Silicon